2026 Thai general election: Electoral system

-As in the 2023 election, the electoral system will follow that of the 2021 amendment of the 2017 constitution.
-The 500 members of the House of Representatives are elected by parallel voting.
-400 seats are elected from single-member constituencies by first-past-the-post voting and 100 seats by proportional representation.
+As in the 2023 election, the electoral system followed that of the 2021 amendment of the 2017 constitution.
+The 500 members of the House of Representatives were elected by parallel voting.
+400 seats were elected from single-member constituencies by first-past-the-post voting and 100 seats by proportional representation.
 Voters cast separate ballots for the two sets of seats.